Sounds of Pseudacris hypochondriaca hypochondriaca - Baja California Treefrog

 Advertisement Calls

-The Baja California Treefrog produces two different kinds of advertisement calls: a two-parted, or diphasic call, typically described as rib-it, or krek-ek, with the last syllable rising in inflection, and a one-part, or monophasic call, also called the enhanced mate attraction call.
+The Baja California Treefrog produces two different kinds of very loud advertisement calls: a two-part, or diphasic call, typically described as rib-it, or krek-ek, with the last syllable rising in inflection, and a one-part, or monophasic call, also called the enhanced mate attraction call.

-(The two-parted call of the Baja California Treefrog is known throughout the world through its wide use as a nighttime background sound in old Hollywood movies, even those which are set in areas well outside the range of this frog.
-The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Northern Pacific Treefrog, and it is possible that the calls of all of these species were also used as movie sound effects.)
+The call of the Baja California Treefrog is known throughout the world through its wide use as a nighttime background sound in many Hollywood movies, even those which are set in areas well outside the range of this frog.
+The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Pacific Treefrog, and it is possible that the calls of all of these species were also used as movie sound effects.

 This call is produced during the day and at night, often in large choruses.

-This is a very short recording of a single Baja California Treefrog calling two times at night in San Diego County.
+Sound This is a very short recording of a single Baja California Treefrog calling two times at night in a riparian canyon in San Diego County (shown to the right.)

-This is a 31 second recording of a small group of Baja California Treefrogs calling at night in San Diego County.
+Sound This is a 31 second recording of a small group of Baja California Treefrogs calling two times at night in a riparian canyon in San Diego County (shown to the right .)
 Insect noises are heard in the background.

 Waveform and Sonogram